c0ded00d1e12/ecen224/_labs/io.md

 ## Submission

-### Compilation
-Since a large portion of this lab's grade depends on me successfully compiling your code, the following points must be adhered to to ensure consistency in the grading process.
-Any deviation in this will result in points off your grade:

-- The code in this lab will be compiled at the root of this lab repository (i.e. `io-<your-github-username>`).
-It is your responsibility to ensure that `gcc` will work from this directory.
-- Your binary must output to a folder called `bin`.
-This folder will be marked to be ignored by `git`, meaning that I will not receive your final compiled binary to test, but rather your code which must compile successfully on my Pi Z2W.

-### Gitignore
-In this lab you are expected to ignore the following:

-- `.vscode` folders
-- the `bin` folder where your binary is generated

-### Normal Stuff
-- Complete all of the requirements.

 - Answer the questions in the `README.md`.

+- To pass off to a TA, demonstrate your doorbell running your program that fulfills all of the requirements outlined above.

-- To successfully submit your lab, you will need to follow the instructions in the [Lab Setup]({{ site.baseurl }}/lab-setup) page, especially the **Committing and Pushing Files** and **Tagging Submissions** section.
+- To successfully submit your lab, you will need to follow the instructions in the [Lab Setup]({{ site.baseurl }}/lab-setup) page, especially the **Committing and Pushing Files** section.

-- **MAKE SURE YOUR CODE FOLLOWS THE CODING STANDARD!** More info on how to set that up is available on the Coding Standard page.

 ## Explore More!
 - [List Files in Folder in C](https://stackoverflow.com/questions/4204666/how-to-list-files-in-a-directory-in-a-c-program)

 - [Opening and Closing a File in C Tutorial](https://www.programiz.com/c-programming/c-file-input-output#:~:text=()%20returns%20NULL.-,rb,Open%20for%20writing.)

 - [`fscanf()` Tutorial](https://www.tutorialspoint.com/c_standard_library/c_function_fscanf.htm)

 - [Comparing strings in C](https://www.tutorialspoint.com/c_standard_library/c_function_strncmp.htm)